adamrehn/conan-ue4cli/README.md

 5. Optionally, precomputed dependency data is generated for one or more target platforms so Unreal projects or plugins that consume third-party libraries can be shared with other developers who do not have conan-ue4cli installed.

-**Check out the [comprehensive documentation](https://adamrehn.com/docs/conan-ue4cli/) to read about the issues that conan-ue4cli addresses and for detailed instructions on installation and usage.**
+**Check out the [comprehensive documentation](https://adamrehn.com/docs/conan-ue4cli/) to read about the integration issues that conan-ue4cli addresses and for detailed instructions on installation and usage.**

 Resources: